neutrino2211/mainasara.dev/src/pages/about.md

 Yes, I wrote the above heading for a reason.

 - [Gecko](https://github.com/neutrino2211/gecko): An experimental systems programming language with strict type-checking and an Object-Oriented paradigm with builtin C interop
-- [Nomad](https://github.com/Nomad-Network/nomad): A decentalised database format that aims to be the founding block of community driven decentralised experiences
+- [Nomad](https://github.com/Nomad-Network/nomad): A decentralised database format that aims to be the founding block of community driven decentralised experiences
 - [go-option](https://github.com/neutrino2211/go-option): A library that adds Rust-like options to Golang
 - [Scryer](https://github.com/neutrino2211/scryer): A network-based IDS (Intrusion Detection System)
 - [NetworkDMZ](https://github.com/neutrino2211/network-dmz): An incident response tool that allows you to shutdown all communication in a network e.g (In case of Malware Infection, push this big red button)